MrApplejuice/libpic170x/doc/src/guide_pinio.md

 int main() {
     bool pin_state = pin_get_input(PIN_RA0);
-    // True will mean that the pin was high, false means the pin was low }
+    // True will mean that the pin was high, false means the pin was low
+    // NOTE: When reading digital inputs the pin mode should be switched first though!
+See below.
+}
 ~~~~~~~~~~~~~~~~~~~~~~~~~